Key Takeaways

 - •What Counts: Retaliation includes demotions, pay cuts, schedule changes, and hostile treatment—not just termination.

-- •Protected Activity: You are protected when you report discrimination, harassment, safety violations, or participate in an investigation.
+- •Protected Activity: Reporting discrimination, harassment, safety violations, or participating in an investigation can be protected depending on the statute and facts.

-You did everything right.
-You reported the harassment.
-You filed the safety complaint.
-You cooperated with the investigation.
-And then everything changed—your hours were cut, you were moved to a dead-end shift, and suddenly your boss found problems with every task you touched.
+You reported harassment.
+You filed a safety complaint.
+You cooperated with an investigation.
+And then everything changed — your hours were cut, you were moved to a dead-end shift, and suddenly your boss found problems with every task you touched.
+That sequence can be a warning sign of workplace retaliation.

 What Is Workplace Retaliation Under Oklahoma and Federal Law?